-Before we dive in to how to install a larger window in a brick house and the process behind making a window opening bigger, let’s look at the before!
+Before we dive in to the process to widen the window, let’s look at the before!

 Enlarging a Window Opening